uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 # Summary

 I used to work once for an organization that had a motto of "bringing one's authentic self".
-What transpired is that they assumed a very different kind of a professional persona than what I considered my authentic self; in my case I was trusted to be a product/application engineer with very few expectations on the technical side but a very strong expectation to strap  myself into an extremely contrived set of metrics which nobody bothered to tell me; I am a systems engineering practitioner and leader who needs a "big picture" and team mentality to succeed.
+What transpired is that they assumed a very different kind of a professional persona than what I considered my authentic self; in my case I was trusted to be a product/application engineer with very few expectations on the technical side but a very strong expectation to strap myself into an extremely contrived suit of metrics which nobody bothered to walk me through; I am a systems engineering practitioner and leader who needs a "big picture" and team mentality to succeed.
 [I was happy to put that organization behind me]({% link _posts/2022-01-07-big-tech-job-the-tradeoff.md %}).

 Asking the right questions about the trust core of professional relationships provides you with a tool to see if the relationship is progressing - no matter if you're a high-agency individual whose way of "spread the wings" is through attacking major problems of business and culture, or a hyper focused tinkerer who wants to be trusted with doing one thing exceedingly well.